-The CAPE project addresses these issues by developing Civic Innovation Centres (CICs), a novel innovation facility hosted in public libraries, where citizens engage in improvement of current e-services, as well as citizen-driven innovation of new services based on open public data.
-CICs will initially be developed in three project sites: Denmark (Ballerup Library, Ballerup), Finland (Oudi Library, Helsinki) and Sweden (Malmö City Library, Malmö).
-The goal is to initiate more CICs within the timeframe of the project.
+The CAPE project addresses these issues by collaborating closely with public libraries, helping them embrace more active roles in today’s rapid digitalisation.
+Public libraries, perceived as Civic Innovation Centres (CICs), can become places where citizens can be engaged in improvement of current e-services, as well as in development of new services.
+CAPE will initially be collaborating in three project sites: Denmark (Ballerup Library, Ballerup), Finland (Oodi Library, Helsinki) and Sweden (Rosengård Library, Malmö).

 The project consortium consists of the following partners: IT University of Copenhagen, project coordinator (Denmark); Aalborg University Copenhagen (Denmark); Ballerup Library (Denmark); Malmö University (Sweden); and Aalto University (Finland).

 The CAPE project is a three-year Nordic research collaboration financed by Nordforsk in the call “Digitalisation of the Public Sector – Research and Innovation Projects”.

 Local funding organisations are: Innovation Fund Denmark, Forte (Sweden) and Academy of Finland.